|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The Repulse survived a bomb hit and managed to dodge 14 torpedoes before being sunk in 20 minutes after receiving 5 torpedo hits.
 327 crew members died in the sinking.

-The destroyers HMS Electra and HMAS Vampire rescued survivors of Repulse, while Express rescued survivors of the Prince of Wales.
-Even after they were rescued, some survivors of the Repulse manned Action Stations on HMS Electra, to free the Electra sailors to rescue more survivors.
-In total, 1,285 survivors of the Repulse were rescued, of which Electra saved 571; 327 died.
-Electra and the other destroyers then returned to Singapore to drop off the survivors.
+The surviving crew were rescued by destroyers HMS Electra and HMAS Vampire.
+Meanwhile, Express (H61) rescued survivors of the HMS Prince of Wales.
+Even after they were rescued, some survivors of the Repulse manned Action Stations on HMS Electra, to free up Electra crew to rescue more survivors.
+In total, 1,285 survivors of the Repulse were rescued, of which Electra saved 571.
+Afterwards, Electra and the other destroyers returned to Singapore to drop off the survivors.

-The wreck site was designated as a 'Protected Place' in 2001 under the Protection of Military Remains Act 1986, just prior to the 60th anniversary of her sinking.
-The Royal Navy maintains a White Ensign flag on the mast of the Repulse.
+During 2001, the shipwreck was designated a "Protected Place" under the Protection of Military Remains Act 1986, just before to the 60th anniversary of her sinking.
+The Royal Navy maintains a Ensign flag on the mast of the shipwreck.